-- Each student will be granted 8 days or 64 hours of time off for personal use when sick or for vacation and interviewing. - Additionally, 3 days or 24 hours will be given for COVID related illness and/or testing.
-After the 24 hours, personal time will need to be utilized if needed. - Vacation or personal days are to be scheduled in advance and approved by the Educational Director/Clinical Supervisor of the internship site. - When students are sick and unable to come to classes and/or clinical, they are required to call or message their Educational Director or Clinical Supervisor by the start of the class or clinical day. - A medical provider's note may be necessary or requested for extended illness and/or time per clinical site policy.
+- Each student will be granted 8 days or 64 hours of time off for personal use when sick or for vacation and interviewing. - Vacation or personal days are to be scheduled in advance and approved by the Educational Director/Clinical Supervisor of the internship site. - When students are sick and unable to come to classes and/or clinical, they are required to call or message their Educational Director or Clinical Supervisor by the start of the class or clinical day.

+• A medical provider's note may be necessary or requested for extended illness and/or time per clinical site policy.